lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 For implementers to be able to use byte-oriented CRC libraries, it is RECOMMENDED that the concatenation of the complete SCHC Packet and the last fragment potential padding bits be zero-extended to the next byte boundary and that the MIC be computed on that byte array.
-A Profile MAY specify another behaviour.
+A Profile MAY specify another behavior.

 ### Header Fields {#HeaderFields}